udberg/udberg/README.md

 <p align="center"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=udberg&row=1&theme=monokai" alt="udberg" /></a> </p>

-- 🔭 Currently a Project & Code Reviewer at [Microverse](https://github.com/microverseinc)
+- 🔭 Project & Code Reviewer at [Microverse](https://github.com/microverseinc)
-- 🔭 Immersively pursuing a Software certification in C, Graphic, and Unix Programming, Infrastructure Design and Management, Reverse Engineering and Security.
-- Learning Solidity and SC Development in my downtime.
+- 🔭 Learning Solidity and SC Development in my downtime.
-- Currently building in private.
+-  Building a cryptocurrency payment infrastructure for the African market.
+Yes, it's Audacious, and I look forward to learning and growing from this experience.

 - 💬  Connect with, and ask me about anything [here!](https://twitter.com/juduak_)